Does Attachment Style Matter? | Ep. 101

 Sometimes we (and our children) do not experience this kind of secure attachment.
 When we explore our family of origin, we learn how our own style of attachment affects how we respond in relationships, and it definitely affects how we parent our children!

-On today’s episode, Stacy Bellward (podcast host) and Jim Jackson (Co-Founder of Connected Families) as they welcome guests Milan and Kay Yerkovich.
+On today’s episode, Stacy Bellward (podcast host) and Jim Jackson (Co-Founder of Connected Families) welcome guests Milan and Kay Yerkovich.
 Together, they dive into the significance of, and styles of, attachment and how we model them in our parenting.
 They are the authors of How We Love, and they discuss how we bring the attachment style from our parents to our own relationships, especially with our kids.

 Learning about your attachment style is a key component of the first level of the Connected Families Framework and can help you understand, “What’s going on in me?”.
 Parents who have not experienced a secure connection — don’t lose hope!
 The good news is that attachment wounds from your past can be identified, and you can grow along with your kids.
 You can cultivate a secure, deep connection with your kids and transform your family for generations to come.